dreiqvd/ang-multiline-ellipsis-directive/README.md

 <br>
 From the image, the ellipsis was put on the unexpected text ("Material") causing an off whitespace to the interface.
 The CSS approach seems to be not a cross-browser solution as well.
 <br>
-Furthermore, the resource also suggested alternative Javascript libraries.
-For me, there's no better way to achieve this but through a custom script.
+Furthermore, the resource also suggested alternative JavaScript libraries which I think is a better way to achieve this.
 However, I'm not much of a fan of using external libraries, thus this custom Angular Directive was implemented.

 ## Usage
 You can download / fork this repository and copy the contents of `src/app/lib` folder to your application.